Up the Mast

 For more mast climbing tips and gear, be sure to read these posts:

-Kevin Walters and his family (wife & two daughters) cruise the Great Lakes each summer aboard their Irwin 28.
+Kevin Walters and his family (wife & two daughters) cruise the Great Lakes each summer aboard their Irwin 28 (now Catalina 34).
 They pride themselves in doing nearly all of their own maintenance and repairs.